VMAF And Variants: Towards A Unified VQA: Introduction

-Meanwhile, many prominent and fast-growing video applications such as YouTube, Facebook, and TikTok, which lack any pristine reference, have had to develop ad hoc methods to attempt to monitor the volumes of video emanating from their servers in a challenging no reference (NR) or blind VQA setting.
+By contrast, the {\bf user-generated} content on prominent social media sites such as on YouTube, Facebook, and TikTok is typically acquired by novice users with unstable handheld smartphones (or GoPros), often in motion, and with little or no editing.
+These social media services lack any pristine reference to compare to, and have had to develop ad hoc methods to monitor the volumes of video emanating from their servers in a challenging no reference (NR) or blind VQA setting.
 This field relies on intrinsic qualities of the video to develop a measure.
 For this, they have in part focused on the perceived Gaussianity of natural scene statistics (NSS) and evaluating how video distortions affect or alter those statistics to create a measure of quality.
 An entire cottage industry has thus sprung up to create both FR and NR VQA measures, that can adequately meet the needs for stream selection and monitoring.
-What separates the FR and NR worlds is professional vs. user generated content (UGC), which is markedly different in quality of capture (in terms of sensors, stability, noise, blur, etc.).
-This is also reflected in the databases we work with; see Figs. 4, 5.
+In sum, what separates the professional FR and user-generated NR worlds is the markedly different quality of capture (in terms of sensors, stability, noise, blur, etc.).
+And this is also reflected in the databases we work with; see Figs. 4, 5.

-In this paper, we attempt a partial synthesis of some trends in FR and NR VQAs, to formulate what we simply call FastVDO Quality (FVQ).
-It incorporates lessons from the FR VMAF, the NSS-based assessment concepts in the NR VIIDEO \cite{b12-viid}, SLEEQ \cite{b16-sleeq}, VIDEVAL \cite{b18-videval}, and RAPIQUE \cite{b20-rapique}, and our own research over the past several years in using learning-based methods in VQA, to create one method that applies to both cases.
-We provide early indications that this approach can bear fruit for both NR and FR VQA, and may in some cases offer state-of-the-art results in each field.
-But much test and validation remain to confirm the value of our approach.
+Even with the wide gulf between these domains, in this paper, we attempt a partial synthesis of some trends in FR and NR VQAs, to formulate what we call FastVDO Quality (FVQ).
+It incorporates some lessons from the FR VMAF, the NSS-based assessment concepts in the NR VIIDEO \cite{b12-viid}, SLEEQ \cite{b16-sleeq}, VIDEVAL \cite{b18-videval}, and RAPIQUE \cite{b20-rapique}, and our own research over the past several years in using learning-based methods in VQA, to create one method that applies to both cases.
+Our contributions are as follows: (a) an improved motion feature; (b) improved SVR hyperparameters for no-search FR VQA; (c) use of neural network regression; (d) aggregation of diverse NR features and novel feature selection criterion; and (e) reduced parametric regression.